tanishqmanuja/astro.portfolio/src/content/projects/07-valorant-api-client.md

   - valorant
 ---

 VAPIC is a type safe implementation of an api client for VALORANT.
-It includes functional wrapper to call all community known endpoints provided by.
+It includes functional wrapper to call all community known endpoints provided by [valorant-api-types](https://www.npmjs.com/package/valorant-api-types)

 It is an all-in-one package with support for HTTP and WebSocket communication, cookie handling, response parsing and validation using Zod.